jghioca/columns/README.md

 ### How the hell do I use this?!

 It's dead simple!
 The [demo](demo.html) page demonstrates how to use this shit.
 Go on, let that knowledge flow into you.
-Once you have downloaded it, you can drop the _columns.scss file into your SCSS folder and toward the top of your main SCSS file write:

 ### How do I import this into my project?